- Career Pathways

 Career Pathways Student Requirements

-Students receving funded services from Career Pathways must check in on a monthly basis with their assigned Career Pathways staff member.
+Students receving funded services from Career Pathways must check in on a monthly basis using the computer station in the Career Pathways office.

 All students must check campus email no less frequently than twice per week.